 Make a donation

 Visit our page on the justgiving website JustGiving to make a secure online donation.
 The page also allows you to follow our fundraising activities and sponsor an activity.
 You can also make a donation by calling in to any of DAD's offices.
 A regular donation to DAD would enable us to continue with our work, supporting disabled people and carers.
-If you would like to make a regular donation by Direct Debit please contact our Business Support Officer, Judith, at DAD’s main office in the Market Place.
+If you would like to make a regular donation by Direct Debit please contact our Business Support Officer, Judith, at Enterprise House.

 Darlington Association on Disability is an organisation led by disabled people, which exists to promote independence and choice.